|

 four recordings on the prestigious PALMETTO record

-label, are produced by latin jazz luminary, Andy Gonzalez of FORT APACHE BAND
+label, are produced by Latin jazz luminary, Andy Gonzalez of FORT APACHE BAND

 fame.
 Their latest release 'Radio Mundo', played to raves from DOWNBEAT, JAZZ

-ensemble features members that live and perform in New York City, Washington
+that live and perform in Washington

 DC and Baltimore.
 They have performed all over the US